odkr/sucgi/README.rst

 * Linux ≥ v5.6 or macOS ≥ v11.
 * A C99 compiler that complies with `POSIX.1-2008`_;
   e.g., gcc_ ≥ v5.1 or clang_ ≥ v3.5.
-* A C standard library that complies with POSIX.1-2008, including the X/Open System Interface extension, and 4.2BSD;
+* A C standard library that complies with POSIX.1-2008 and 4.2BSD;
   e.g., glibc_ ≥ v2.1.3 or macOS' libc ≥ v11.
 * The standard system utilities that POSIX.1-2008 mandates.